 A goal in cutting is to have a clean 45 degree cut.
 This simulates a shoulder to hip cut.
 In fact, scoring cutting competitions follows the same rule.
 I’ve also applied this to cutting drills as a guide for knowing if your cut is proper.

-I ask students to work at making sure the whole cut moves trough a 45 degree line.
+I ask students to work at making sure the whole cut moves through a 45 degree line.
 The end point of the cut is reviewed on both downward and upward cuts.
 What I have them check is if sword is 45 degrees to either side of their center and 45 degrees above or below horizontal.

 12) Don’t copy other students…completely.